 Not included: Lunch, dinner (we will stop at a restaurant / diner, and cafés)

 Bring with you: Warm waterproof clothes, sturdy boots, gloves (a raincoat could be handy if you want to walk behind the waterfall).
 You need real hiking boots for the glacier hike, that have a thick sole and cover your ankle.
 We provide the ice crampons, and they cannot be attached to normal shoes.

 Combo tour: This tour is a combination of two tours.
-First we do the Sensational Iceland tour (south coast and glacier hike) and then we go on the Magical Auroras tour.
-We drop you off downtown Reykjavik (at the City Hall, bus stop #1) after the first tour.
-You have to be back at bus stop #1 City Hall at 08:30pm (20:30) for the northern lights tour.
+First, we do the Sensational Iceland tour (south coast and glacier hike).
+We then drop you off in downtown Reykjavik and pick you up again at 08:30pm (20:30) for the northern lights tour.
 The pick-up location is the same for both tours.
 Don't worry, you'll have time for dinner between tours!